Bombing of Hildesheim in World War II: March 22, 1945

 Almost 74% of the buildings in Hildesheim were destroyed or damaged during the attack, including nearly the entire historical city centre.
 26.8% of the houses remained undamaged.
 The Cathedral, Saint Michael's Church and St. Lamberti were destroyed, among others.
 The centre, which had retained its medieval character until then, was almost levelled.
-Although the famous historic center had little military significance, two months before the end of the war in Europe it was chosen to be destroyed in order to shatter the will to defend as part of the area bombing directive.
+Although the famous historic centre had little military significance, two months before the end of the war in Europe it was chosen to be destroyed in order to shatter the will to defend as part of the area bombing directive.

 Around 1,500 civilians were killed in the March attacks.
 About 500 of them could not be identified.

 After the war

 As people were suffering, 34,000 people or 46% of the city's population had remained homeless.
 Reconstruction started on 12 June 1945 when the first ruins were demolished, and the first houses were rebuilt on 26 June 1945.
 By February 1947 350 houses had been rebuilt.